 You can also show your food and mood journal to the doctor to talk about what you can do to improve your diet and mood, or to ask whether he/she thinks there is likely a true connection between certain things you eat and your mood.
 In some cases, your doctor may be able to analyze your journal in a more nuanced way.
 For example, there may be a delay in how quickly your body processes certain nutrients due to your medication.
 This could make it seem like your lunch food caused an afternoon mood problem when in fact it may have been your breakfast.

-You can adapt your journaling for tons of other uses.
+You can adapt your journaling to tons of other uses.

 Because these journals are personal, they’re entirely customizable.
 You can expand your efforts to identify other issues: physical illnesses, medication side effects, barriers to weight loss, energy slumps, how much you spend on lattes, and the list goes on… You can search for trends between what you eat or how you feel and pretty much anything.
 Are you down in the dumps every morning, or only when it’s raining?
 Do afternoon coffees keep you from catching a wink of sleep at night?
 Does alcohol give you the runs?
 Do you have another food-related association, such as smoking when you eat fried food?